farmera/sare_grant/study_results_drones.md

 * The composite was segmented by an automated process into the thirty individual sections.
 * Statistical analyses was performed on each section in terms of four spectral indices.

-To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light (plus RGB).
-Raw single band images seperately contaning each band were layered to produce from 300-350 composites which were then stitched into a single master geotiff.
+To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the Sequoia camera.
+Raw single band images containing the four bands of light (plus RGB) were layered to produce from 300-350 composites.
+These composite images were then stitched into a single master geotiff.

 The process of stitching geo-coded images is known as mosaicking (see [Section 6](pre_processing_steps.md) ).
 Mosaiking allows accurate placement of acquired image data and projection of those data onto a map.
 The process is facilitated in this study by embedded latitude and